Albatar13/BEGRAPHESCHENGHIONDA/README.md

-# Graph & Algorithm projects
+# Graph & Algorithm project &mdash; INSA Toulouse

 ## How to start?

-You will not be able to use this repository to save your work, thus you need to copy / import it to your favorite repository platform.
+You will not be able to use this repository to save your work, you need to copy / import / fork it to your favorite Git platform.

 ### Importing to [Github](https://github.com), [Bitbucket](https://bitbucket.org) or [Gitlab](https://gitlab.com):

-You first need to register on one of these platform, the steps to import the project are detailed below for each platform.
+You first need to register and then log in to the platform you want.
+The steps to import the project are detailed below:

 #### Github

-1. In the upper-right corner of any page, click the **"+"** icon, then click **Import repository**, or directlyu go to [https://github.com/new/import](https://github.com/new/import).
+1. In the upper-right corner of any page, click the **"+"** icon, then click **Import repository**, or go to [https://github.com/new/import](https://github.com/new/import).

 2. Paste the following URL in the first input: